KanHarI/gpt-commit-summarizer/Readme.md

 ## Setting up

-To use this action, you will need to have an OpenAI API key.
-If you don't already have one, you can sign up for an OpenAI API key [here](https://beta.openai.com/docs/quickstart).
+To use this action, you will need to have an AI API key.
+If you don't already have one, you can sign up for an AI API key [here](https://beta.openai.com/docs/quickstart).

 Once you have your API key, you will need to add it to your GitHub repository as a secret.
 To do this, go to your repository's settings and navigate to the "Secrets" section.
 Click on "Add a new secret" and enter the secret name OPENAI_API_KEY and the value of your API key.